zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 - Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

-- Prior to the whiteboard design session, discuss the case study to pick up more ideas.
+- Before the whiteboard design session, discuss the case study to pick up more ideas.

 - Make notes for later.